 Happy school year everybody!
 Remember, transitions are temporary, so take a deep breath, exhale, and look forward to the great feeling of settling in that awaits you just a little bit further down the road.

 Dr. Tamar Chansky is a psychologist and Founder and Director of The Children’s and Adult Center for OCD and Anxiety in Plymouth Meeting, PA.
 She is the author of many books including: Freeing Your Child from Anxiety, and Freeing Yourself From Anxiety.

 The Mother Company aims to support parents and their children, providing thought-provoking web content and products based in social and emotional learning for children ages 3-6.
-Check out the first episode of our children’s series, “Ruby’s Studio: The Feeling Show,” along with our beautiful children’s books, music, handmade dolls, and more.
+Check out the first episode of our children’s series, “Ruby’s Studio” along with our beautiful children’s books, music, and more.
 We want to be a truly helpful parenting tool… For you!Posted in: Expert Advice, Learn, School